Skip to main content

 • Be very cautious with unexpected pop-ups asking for your password — no app should do that.
 And if your system needs your password to make changes, you are the one who should've initiated those changes — they don't just come up automatically.

-• Use additional security software, like NordVPN’s Threat Protection, to scan programs and files for malware while they’re being downloaded.
-Threat Protection will also stop you if you’re about to enter a malicious website to prevent drive-by-downloads.
+• Use additional security solutions, like the malware scanner from NordVPN's Threat Protection Pro™.
+This feature scans programs and files for malware while they’re being downloaded.
+Threat Protection Pro™ will also alert you if you’re about to enter a malicious website to prevent drive-by downloads.

 Removal